Ken's new novel, The Book of Casey Adair, is forthcoming from the University of Wisconsin Press in 2021.

 Ken Harvey’s work has been published in over 20 literary magazines.
 His book of short stories, If You Were With Me Everything Would Be All Right, won the Violet Quill Award for Best Gay Fiction of the Year and was named one of the "twenty books of note" by the Lambda Literary Review.
 The book was also translated into Italian and received enthusiastic reviews in Italy.
-One of the stories in the collection was nominated for the Pushcart Prize.
+His memoir, A Passionate Engagement, was honored by the American Library Association as a Rainbow Book.
 Ken has read his work on On Point, a program on National Public Radio, and is a book reviewer for Lambda Literary.
-When not working on his own writing, he teaches a fiction writing workshop in Cambridge, MA.
+When not working on his own writing, he teaches at writing such programs as the Young Writers Institute at the Bennington Writing Seminars.
 He also works with writers individually to help them perfect their craft.
-He lives in Boston and Toronto with his husband.
 Ken is a member of the Authors Guild and has been awarded residencies in Taos, New Mexico and at the Millay Colony for the Arts.
-He holds an M.A. in Spanish from the Middlebury Language Schools and an M.F.A in creative writing and literature from the Bennington Writing Seminars.
+He holds a B.A. from Bowdoin College, an M.A. in Spanish Language and Literature from the Middlebury Language Schools and an M.F.A in Creative Writing and Literature from the Bennington Writing Seminars.
+He lives in Toronto, Ontario.

 Praise for Ken's Work

 for A Passionate Engagement

 A Passionate Engagement has been selected for the American Library Association's Rainbow Book List.

 Chosen by WGBH'S GREATER BOSTON as a SUMMER READ